2.2: Analyzing your Audience

 2.2.1: Writing for Audiences of Various Sizes

 Writing to one person is a relatively straightforward task, but you must adjust your writing style to accommodate a larger audience.
 When emailing one person, for instance, you can address them by name in the opening salutation and continue to use the second person singular you throughout.
-When addressing two or three, say for a project that involves 2-3 partners (including you, making 3-4 altogether), you would likewise address them each by name, either in alphabetical order or in order of who is primarily involved and then descending in size of contribution.
+When addressing two or three, say for a project that involves 2 to 3 partners (including you, making 3 to 4 altogether), you would likewise address them each by name, either in alphabetical order or in order of who is primarily involved and then descending in size of contribution.
 Past four, however, you may start to use collective salutations such as “Hello, team,” or “Hi, all.”
 Luckily, the second-person plural pronoun you is the same as the singular.
-For small audience such as this, your style can generally follow the conversational rapport you’ve developed with them, whether that be formal or informal, humourless or humorous, literal or expressive, and so on.
+For a small audience such as this, your style can generally follow the conversational rapport you’ve developed with them, whether that be formal or informal, humourless or humorous, literal or expressive, and so on.

 The larger the group, however, the more general and accessible your language has to be.
 When writing for an indeterminately large group such as the consumer public, say in a blog on your company’s website, your language must be as plain and accessible as possible.
 In Canada, the public includes readers who will appreciate that you use simple words rather than big, fancy equivalents because English may be their second or third language.
 Indeed, the Government of Canada has published a handy guide for how to write accessibly in plain language:

-Use Familiar language, known as expressions and illustrations
+Use familiar language, known as expressions and illustrations

 Tips: